All blog

 Be Proactive

-Get ahead of burnout with proactive steps that help alleviate work stress before it results in burnout, such as:
+Get ahead of burnout with proactive steps that help alleviate work stress before it escalates, such as:

-• Provide easy low or no-cost access to trained mental health professionals and coaches to engage struggling employees
+• Providing easy low- or no-cost access to trained mental health professionals and coaches to engage struggling employees

-• Develop effective job resources, including training, pathways for development, and tools ranging from information to technology
+• Developing effective job resources, including training, pathways for development, and tools ranging from information to technology

-• Adopt policies that allow employees time and opportunities to support each other
+• Adopting policies that allow employees time and opportunities to support each other

 Reduce workplace tasks for managers by delegating appropriate tasks to a virtual assistant.
 Encourage time for restorative rest, including paid vacation and mental health days.